awslabs/ar-go-tools/doc/argot-cli.md

     [t0 (local fooProducer (w))]
 ```
 The output of the command shows that exactly one value matches the name `t0`; it is an allocation (the kind is `*ssa.Alloc`) of a variable of type `*command-line-arguments.fooProducer`.
 The instruction also indicates that this is a local variable, since it is defined by the instruction `local fooProducer (w)`.
 Recall that the SSA representation is defined in the [ssa package](https://pkg.go.dev/golang.org/x/tools/go/ssa).
-The instructions that refer to the value `t0` are then displayed: an instruction that takes the adress of field `I` of `t0`, and a dereference of `t0` itself.
+The instructions that refer to the value `t0` are then displayed: an instruction that takes the address of field `I` of `t0`, and a dereference of `t0` itself.
 To inspect those instructions, one can use the next command `ssainstr` or look at the ssa (using `showssa`) to see which value it defines.
 The final element in the output shows that the only direct alias of `t0` is itself.

-- [`ssainstr`](#ssainstr) shows all the SSA instructions matching the regex provided as argumnet in the focused function.
+- [`ssainstr`](#ssainstr) shows all the SSA instructions matching the regex provided as argument in the focused function.
 For example, `test2 > ssainstr t1` should print the only instruction that refers to `t1` in the SSA.
 The matching location in the source code is the location where the struct field is set to 1.
 - [`pkg`](#pkg) shows the package of the current function.

 At any point, you can exit *focused* mode by using the [`unfocus`](#unfocus) command: